-So in general you are quite happy about your life – and you were so during your school years as well?
+So, in general, you are quite happy about your life – and you were so during your school years as well?

 Yes, I would say so.
-During my years in college I was always very strong and the swellings didn’t shake me, except when I had them in the abdomen or the face.
+During my years in college, I was always very strong and the swellings didn’t shake me, except when I had them in the abdomen or the face.
 My main concern was attacks on days of party or celebrations with friends, naturally.
 I didn’t face many problems in my school years.
-The worst was no doubt when I was 15 and travelled with my mother to New York.
-I had a crisis in the right side of my abdomen and went to the hospital.
+The worst was no doubt when I was 15 and traveled with my mother to New York.
+I had a crisis on the right side of my abdomen and went to the hospital.
 The doctor said that I had an ectopic pregnancy and even when I told him that it was simply not possible, he submitted me to embarrassing exams as he didn’t believe me – and didn’t know the first thing about HAE.

 How would your characterize your working life?

 Today I am giving classes at my old university.
 That has actually been the time where I have been most annoyed about HAE because as a teacher I can’t miss classes.
 Whenever I have had swellings to my hands I have hidden them or said that it was due to an allergy – and I have just prayed that I would not get a swelling to my face.
 The problem is really not the students, but my boss and my colleagues not believing me if I tell them about a disease that they don’t know or understand as often it isn’t visible what happens to me.
 There is already some prejudice for me being a young woman giving classes for engineering students and I don’t want to add to that.
-I don’t want them to think of me as being weak or incapable of working as teacher.
+I don’t want them to think of me as being weak or incapable of working as a teacher.
 I am still quite discrete about having HAE and I don’t explain about it, even if my colleagues ask.

 That is a matter of shame, I guess?